-Faculty of Arts and Sciences Information for Faculty Offering Instruction in Arts and Sciences 2004-2005 Harvard University PUBLISHED BY THE UNIVERSITY CAMBRIDGE, MASSACHUSETTS
+Faculty of Arts and Sciences Harvard University

+Information for Faculty Offering Instruction in Arts and Sciences 2005-06

+Vol. 20, No. 10

+July 1, 2005

-Faculty of Arts and Sciences Harvard University Information for Faculty Offering Instruction in Arts and Sciences 2004-05 Vol. 20, No. 9 July 1, 2004 Review of academic, financial, and other considerations leads to changes in the policies, rules, and regulations applicable to students and instructors, and the Faculty of Arts and Sciences, therefore, reserves the right to make changes at any time.
+Review of academic, financial, and other considerations leads to changes in the policies, rules, and regulations applicable to students and instructors, and the Faculty of Arts and Sciences, therefore, reserves the right to make changes at any time.
 These changes may affect such matters as tuition and all other fees, courses, degrees and programs offered (including the modification or possible elimination of degrees and programs), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students and instructors.

 While every effort has been made to ensure that this book is accurate and up-todate, it may include typographical or other errors.
 Changes are periodically made to this publication and will be incorporated in supplements and/or new editions.

-Barry S. Kane, Registrar John T. O'Keefe, Assistant Dean of Harvard College Patricia A. O'Brien, Associate Registrar, Courses, Scheduling, and Publications Ron Cooper, Manager of Scheduling and Publications Catherine Roberts, Scheduling and Publications Assistant Sean Donahue, Composition The Official Register of Harvard University (ISSN #0199-1787) is published thirteen times a year, four times in July, four times in August, one time in September, November, January, February, and March.
+Barry S. Kane, Registrar Stephanie H. Kenen, Assistant Dean of Harvard College John T. O'Keefe, Assistant Dean of Harvard College Patricia A. O'Brien, Associate Registrar, Courses, Scheduling, and Publications Ron Cooper, Manager of Scheduling and Publications Catherine Roberts, Scheduling and Publications Assistant Sean Donahue, Composition

+The Official Register of Harvard University (ISSN #0199-1787) is published thirteen times a year, four times in July, four times in August, one time in September, November, January, February, and March.
 The Official Register of Harvard University is published by Harvard Printing and Publication Services, 219 Western Avenue, Allston, Massachusetts 02134.
 Periodicals postage paid at Boston, Massachusetts, and additional mailing points.

 Published by the Office of the Registrar, Faculty of Arts and Sciences, 20 Garden Street, Cambridge, MA 02138.

-Text printed and bound by VonHoffman Graphics, Inc., on 30% post-consumer recycled paper with vegetable-based inks.
-Printed in United States.
+Text printed and bound by Webcom Limited, Ontario, Canada.

+Printed in Canada.

+CONTENTS

 To the Faculty

 Introduction

 Academic Calendar

-Fall Term 2004-2005
+Fall Term 2005-2006

-Spring Term 2004-2005
+Spring Term 2005-2006

-Summer 2005
+Summer 2006

-Tentative Calendar for 2005-2006 and 2006-2007 13
+Tentative Calendar for 2006-2007 and 2007-2008 13

 Responsibilities of Instructors

-Instructors' Presence During the Academic Year 14
+Instructors' Presence During the Academic Year

 Responsibility for Instruction

 Responsibility for Evaluation

 Professional Conduct

 Student Privacy

 Use of the FAS Computing and Network Services 18

-Students with Disabilities
+Students Requiring Accessible Education

 Sexual Harassment

 The Commission of Inquiry

 Human Subject Research

 Research Involving Animal Subjects

 Course Administration

 The Course Catalog

 Points to Consider When Creating or Modifying a Course 24

 Special Types of Courses

-Class Meeting Times
+Course Meeting Times

 Classrooms

 Course Materials/Syllabi

 Course Lists

 Course Fees

-Student Enrollment: Add, Drop, Withdraw 30
+Student Enrollment: Add, Drop, Withdraw

-Instructor's Signature on Study Cards and Petitions 31
+Instructor's Signature on Study Cards and Petitions 32

 Limiting Enrollment in Courses at the 100- or 1000-Level

 and Below

 Enrollment of Non-FAS Students

 Simultaneous Enrollment/Courses with Overlapping

 Meeting Times

-Undergraduates in Courses Designated "Primarily for Graduates"
+Undergraduates in Courses Designated

+"Primarily for Graduates"

 Pass/Fail Grading Status (Undergraduates Only)

 Student Attendance

 Storm and Emergency Conditions

 Restricting Attendance

-Date for Submission of Senior Theses and General Examinations
+Date for Submission of Senior Theses and General

+Examinations

 Hour and Midterm Examinations

 Papers and Other Written Assignments

-Late Work and Extension of Time for Course Work 36
+Late Work and Extension of Time for Course Work 37 $$

 Midterm Grades for Undergraduates

-Hiring, Training, and Supervision of Instructional Support Staff
+Hiring, Training, and Supervision of Instructional Support

+Staff

 CUE Course Evaluation

 Final and Midyear Examinations

 Examination Categories

 Examination Scheduling

 Examination Groups and Dates

 Administration of Examinations

 Examinations In Absentia

 Makeup Examinations

-Publication of Past Final and Midyear Examinations
+Publication of Past Final and Midyear Examinations 49

-Grades
+Grade es

 The Grading System

-Grade Point Averages and the Rank List for Undergraduates .
-52
+Grade Point Averages

 Submission of Final and Midyear Grades 53

-Due Dates for Midterm Grades 2004-2005 53
+Due Dates for Midterm Grades 2005-2006

-Due Dates for Fall Final/Midyear Grades 2004-2005 54
+Due Dates for Fall Final/Midyear Grades 2005-2006 54